philipkueng/graffiti-in-zurich/README.md

 }
 ```

-Those information will then be normalized in the function `getNormalizedData(data)`.
+Those information will then be normalized in the function `getNormalizedData(data, requestedData)`.
 This process is not based on a "scientific" process and might have a lot of space for improvement.
 Further information how the `district` and the `zip`-code is set will be found [within the function](https://github.com/philipkueng/graffiti-in-zurich/blob/37ff3b4559fbe7a7ad853ee072802644c5f07583/graffiti-data/index.js#L75).

 After the information is normalized, it will be added in an array and to it's related year.